Free Tools For Your Money

-If you read through this list and don't find exactly what you're looking for, or you just aren't sure which option to pick, drop us an e-mail.
+If you read through this list and don't find exactly what you're looking for, or you just aren't sure which option to pick, drop us an email on our Contact Page.
 We'll be glad to help you out.

 Please note that some of the links below are affiliate links and will earn me a commission.
 These are all things that I have experience with and I am recommending because they are helpful and are companies that I trust, not because of any commission it may earn me.

 This is the current setup I use for my finances.
 You'll notice that almost everything is free.
 I do use one paid program - Quicken - but I'm migrating away from that towards a free tool.

 Banking: I currently use USAA for my checking and savings accounts.
 I love USAA because they offer free checking, the provide free checks, offer ATM reimbursement, and you can take pictures of your checks to deposit them in the account.
 Plus, their level of service is top-notch.
 Check out USAA here.

 Investing: I currently use Fidelity for my investing account.
 I previously used Scottrade, which I still recommend, but I found Fidelity to be a better fit for me right now.
 The reason?
 Fidelity was able to handle our family trust, as well as they have easier deposit and withdraw options for their accounts.
 Check out Fidelity here.
 Check out Scottrade here.

 Organization: I currently use Personal Capital to keep track of all my finances.
 They have one of the best free online banking dashboards that I have seen.
 I am still using Quicken as well, but I don't update it regularly.
 I also love the Personal Capital app on my iPhone.
 Check out Personal Capital here.
 Check out Quicken here.

 Credit Score: I currently use Credit Karma to keep track of my credit score.
 I think this is a great tool, especially since I've had two major credit issues - one with student loans and one with identity theft.
 Check out this great free tool here: Credit Karma.